pingcap/docs/tidb-cloud/tidb-cloud-poc.md

 If you are interested in doing a PoC, feel free to contact <a href="mailto:tidbcloud-support@pingcap.com">PingCAP</a> before you get started.
 The support team can help you create a test plan and walk you through the PoC procedures smoothly.

-Alternatively, you can [create a Developer Tier](/tidb-cloud/tidb-cloud-quickstart.md#step-1-create-a-tidb-cluster) (one-year free trial) to get familiar with TiDB Cloud for a quick evaluation.
-Note that the Developer Tier has some [special terms and conditions](/tidb-cloud/select-cluster-tier.md#developer-tier-special-terms-and-conditions).
+Alternatively, you can [create a Serverless Tier](/tidb-cloud/tidb-cloud-quickstart.md#step-1-create-a-tidb-cluster) to get familiar with TiDB Cloud for a quick evaluation.
+Note that the Serverless Tier has some [special terms and conditions](/tidb-cloud/select-cluster-tier.md#serverless-tier-special-terms-and-conditions).

 ## Overview of the PoC procedures